chaturec/chaturbate-recorder-and-downloader/README.md

 6. **Download queue**: Number of segment files queued for download.
 If this number increases, it means that your current download speed is lower than the recommended download speed.

 7. **Recording status**: Recording status or recording recommendation.
-Possible values for the recording status field are:
+Possible values for the recording status variable are:
     - *Starting*: The download is just starting.
     - *Downloading*: The download successfully runs.
     - *Not available*: The performer is currently unavailable, and the download will resume once the performer is available again.